OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:16

-So all the service of the Lord was prepared on that day to celebrate the Passover,
+Thus all the service of the Lord was arranged on that day to observe the Passover,
 and to offer burnt offerings on the altar of the Lord according to the command of King Josiah.

 ## 2 Chronicles 35:17

-And the sons of Israel who were present celebrated the Passover at that time,
+And the sons of Israel who were present observed the Passover at that time,
 and the Feast of Unleavened Bread for seven days.

 ## 2 Chronicles 35:18

-There had not been celebrated a Passover like it in Israel since the days of Samuel the prophet;
+There had not been a Passover like it in Israel since the days of Samuel the prophet;
-nor had any of the kings of Israel celebrated such a Passover as Josiah did with the priests, the Levites,
+nor had any of the kings of Israel observed such a Passover as Josiah did with the priests, the Levites,
 all Judah and Israel who were present, and the inhabitants of Jerusalem.

 ## 2 Chronicles 35:19

-This Passover was celebrated during the eighteenth year of Josiah’s reign.
+This Passover was observed during the eighteenth year of Josiah’s reign.

 ---

 ## 2 Chronicles 35:20

-After all this, when Josiah had set the temple in order,
+Following all this, when Josiah had set the temple in order,
-Neco king of Egypt came up to make war at Carchemish on the Euphrates,
+Neco king of Egypt came up to wage war at Carchemish on the Euphrates,
-and Josiah went out to engage him.
+and Josiah went out to confront him.

 ## 2 Chronicles 35:21